 All requests should be put in writing so they can be given due consideration.
 We very much regret that it is not possible to meet all requests.

-Requests should be sent by email or post to Gayle Clarke at firstname.lastname@example.org or Vicarage Road Stadium, Vicarage Road, Watford WD18 0ER
+Requests should be sent by post on letter-headed paper to Charity Requests, Vicarage Road Stadium, Vicarage Road, Watford WD18 0ER.

 Watford Football Club will ensure the safety and protection of all children involved in any activity or series of activities arranged by or in the name of the Club through adherence to the Child Protection guidelines adopted by Watford Football Club.